 A Google or YouTube search for "most expensive water" or "most expensive bottled water" turns up a quick series of lists.
 Most use old incorrect data including brands that no longer exist, and/or the prices are wrong.
 So we've gathered an updated list.
-We exclude the few "crazy" waters sold for tens of thousands of dollars as publicity stunts and count only brands that are really available somewhere in the world.
-So here are the world's top 10 most expensive waters in 2019.
+We exclude the few marketing stunt bottles sold for tens of thousands of dollars and count only brands that are available for regular purchase somewhere in the world.
+Though there is a growing trend of making extremely expensive special editions available on demand without a custom order, so they are included.
+Here are the world's top 10 most expensive waters in 2024.

-Full details on the brands and why they are so expensive can be found in the rest of this post.
-From super-premium to luxury water, each brand carries a story.
+Full details on these expensive water brands and the reasons for their prices can be found in the rest of this post below.
+From super-premium to luxury, each water brand carries a story.

 THE FULL STORY: